makeplans/makeplans-api/readme.md

 The primary key for a person is the ID.
 However the following fields are unique: email, phone number and provider+uid.
 There are no specific requirements for input but a person needs to have either name, email or phone number.

+*Not yet implemented*

+External_id currently not unique in our database.
+Due to external circrumstances it will remain so until those issues are fixed.
+We plan to constrain external_id to be unique and you should treat it as so.

 ## Attributes

 <table>